j-barnak/cmake-build-sript/README.md

 # cmake-build-sript

-A simple shell script that builds your project either in debug mode or in release mode.
-This script also supports will automatically build conan dependencies.
+* Simple shell script thuilds your project either in debug mode or in release mode
+* Supports will automatically build conan dependencies
+* Create `compile_commands.json` for LSPs

 ## Instructions
+Run the script in the top level directory of your project

-To build in release mode
+To build in release modeLr

 ```
 sh ./build.sh release
 ```

-To build in debug  mode
+To build in debug mode:

 ```
 sh ./build.sh debug